ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 ## Pre-Requisites
 - Completed Learning the Ropes of Apache NiFi-Introduction.
 - Downloaded and installed [Hortonworks Sandbox](http://hortonworks.com/products/sandbox/).
-(Required for Step 2, Option 1 for NiFi installation.)
+(Required for Section 2 and 3 for NiFi installation.)
 - For Windows users, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash) to run Linux terminal commands in these tutorials.
 - If on mac or linux, added `sandbox.hortonworks.com` to your `/private/etc/hosts` file
 - If on windows 7, added `sandbox.hortonworks.com` to your `/c/Windows/System32/Drivers/etc/hosts` file